-Not Getting Enough Sleep
+You're Not Getting Enough Sleep

 Not all hair was created equal, so why should everyone follow the same schedule when it comes to trims?
-While it’s important to touch up split ends before they cause serious breakage thus leading to shorter hair, you don’t want to overdue it either.
-Find a hairstylist you trust and ask them how frequently you need to schedule haircuts.
+While it’s important to touch up split ends before they cause serious breakage thus leading to shorter hair, you don’t want to overdo it either.
+Find a hairstylist you trust, and ask them how frequently you need to schedule haircuts.
 Once they know your dedication to growing out your locks, they can get you on a program where trims only tackle what need to be removed.

-Using The Wrong Products
+You're Using the Wrong Products